santiago-gc/FreePaw/README.md

 Working principle:

-• The customer shares his location and then requests the service for a slected time period and fare.
+• The customer shares his location and then requests the service for a selected time period and fare.

 • The service request is visible to the dog walker, if he accepts it, a confirmation is sent to the customer, who can check the dog walker location via GPS.